KrisIlich/ai-chat-bot/README.md

 ## License

 **Acknowledgment**
-If you use or distribute this code, please include the following in your documentation or metadata:
+If you use or distribute this code, it is required to include the following in your documentation or metadata:
 - **Author**: Kristopher Ilich
 - **Email**: KristopherIlich@gmail.com